Auston Matthews: Early life

-Auston Taylour Matthews was born in San Ramon, California on September 17, 1997, to Brian, from California, and Ema, originally from Hermosillo, Mexico.
-He and his family moved to Scottsdale, Arizona when he was two months old, and he began attending Phoenix Coyotes games at age two.
+Auston Taylour Matthews was born in San Ramon, California, on September 17, 1997, to Brian and Ema Matthews.
+Brian is from California, and Ema is from Hermosillo, Mexico.
+He and his family moved to Scottsdale, Arizona, when he was two months old, and he began attending Phoenix Coyotes games at age two.
 His favorite players to watch were Shane Doan and Daniel Brière.
 Initially, Matthews did not have much interest in the sport but was captivated by the Zamboni machine that cleaned the ice during intermissions.
 He first expressed a desire to play hockey shortly after his fifth birthday and began playing with the Arizona Bobcats minor hockey program.
 On January 16, 2006, Matthews (who was eight years old at the time) attended a Coyotes game in which they lost to the Washington Capitals 6–1, where he witnessed Alexander Ovechkin's famous goal for Washington that would come to be known simply as "The Goal," where Ovechkin scored a goal while lying on his back after having been knocked down by a Coyotes' defenseman.
 In a 2016 interview, Matthews referred to the goal as "probably one of the best goals ever."

 As a child, Matthews played hockey and baseball.
 According to his father, baseball was his best sport; Auston's hand-eye coordination made him an excellent hitter.
 However, Matthews opted to pursue a career in hockey because he disliked the slow pace of baseball.
 When he first started playing hockey, his parents knew almost nothing of the sport.
 His main coach during his youth was Boris Dorozhenko, who had previously founded the national ice hockey program of Mexico.
-During Dorozhenko's first few years in the U.S., he lived with Matthews’ paternal grandparents.
+During Dorozhenko's first few years in the U.S., he lived with Matthews' paternal grandparents.
 Matthews played in the 2010 Quebec International Pee-Wee Hockey Tournament with the Kharkiv minor ice hockey team.